-Mr. Mihály Baumstark (65) holds degrees in agricultural engineering and agricultural economics.
+Mr. Mihály Baumstark is an agricultural engineer and an agricultural economist.
 He was employed by the Ministry of Agriculture and Food Industry between 1978 and 1989.
-When he left the Ministry he was deputy head of the Investment Policy Department.
-After this he was managing director of Hubertus Rt., and from 1999 to 2012 he was deputy CEO and then Chairman & CEO of Villányi Winery Ltd. (now Csánvi Winery Ltd.).
-He is currently retired.
+When he left, he was deputy head of the Investment Policy Department of the Ministry After this he was managing director of Hubertus Rt., and from 1999 to 2012 he was deputy CEO and then Chairman & CEO of Csányi Winery Ltd. He is currently retired.
 He was a member of OTP Bank's Supervisory Board from 1992 to 1999, and has been a non-executive member of OTP Bank's Board of Directors since 1999.
-As of 31 December 2013 he held

-16,000 ordinary OTP shares.
+He has been a member of the OTP Bank's Remuneration Committee since 2011 and a member of the Nomination Committee since 2014.
+As of 31 December 2014 he held 25,600 ordinary OTP shares.